MicrosoftDocs/dataexplorer-docs/data-explorer/data-share.md

 ## Data share flow

-1. The provider uses their Azure Data Share resource to share a full database or a specific table, as well as specify the receiver's email address.
+1. The provider uses their Azure Data Share resource to share a full database or a specific table, and specify the receiver's email address.
 1. Azure Data Share sends an email invite to the receiver.
 1. The receiver opens the email invite and selects their Azure Data Share resource.
 1. The receiver uses Azure Data Share to map the shared database or table to the appropriate cluster.

 ## Data provider - shares data

-The data provider can share a full database or a specific table with the data with the receiver.
+The data provider can share a full database or a specific table with the receiver.

 ### Sharing a full database

-Follow the instructions in the video to create aa Azure Data Share account, add a dataset, and send an invitation.
+Follow the instructions in the video to create an Azure Data Share account, add a dataset, and send an invitation.
 [![Data provider - share data.](https://img.youtube.com/vi/QmsTnr90_5o/0.jpg)](https://youtu.be/QmsTnr90_5o?&autoplay=1)

 ### Sharing tables